ryanberckmans/twitter-mini/README.md

 # Twitter-mini

-twitter-mini is a "mini twitter experience" using ember-cli and the twitter api.
+twitter-mini is a "mini twitter experience" using ember-cli and mock twitter api with Firebase.

 # Dev Log